OlehLuk/feature-normalization/README.md

 `ZNormalizer` uses train file to learn sample mean and std for each feature.
 Afterwards, these values are used for normalization: (x-mean)/std

+`FeatureProcesser` uses provided normalizer to process raw input files: for each row normalize features, find max feature index and its difference from the corresponding mean.
+Result is written to file.

 To run an example:
 1. Clone the repository
 2. Put your train and test files in the data folder